codingthefuturewithai/ai-assistant-instructions/instructions/universal/combined-assistant-custom-instructions.md

 ** IMPORTANT: Command Execution **

 - Execute these commands in sequence
-- Use your built-in file editing capabilities for content
+- Use your built-in file editing capabilities for creating the content
 - DO NOT try to include content directly in commands
 - DO NOT use shell commands to write content